 For foreigners some food may seem very strange and more exotic fare like sheep’s testicle, escargots, steamed sheep’s head and spicy fried cow or sheep’s brain, but the taste is irresistibly delicious.
 The head of a lamb steamed in a cook pressure over a low heat fire after being charred and cleaned is very delicious.
 It may sound a weird idea but once you try it especially with some more spicy sauce you simply discover the delicious taste of those sticky meat of the head of a lamb.

-In Morocco, the lamb is fully exploited and probably nothing is wasted because Moroccan cuisine is very rich and nearly all the parts of the lamb are used for a sweet and unique dish. kouraine is a Moroccan dish par excellence which is prepared with the legs of cow, lamb or goat and chickpeas.
+In Morocco, the lamb tagine is fully exploited and probably nothing is wasted because Moroccan cuisine is very rich and nearly all the parts of the lamb are used for a sweet and unique dish.
+Kouraine tagine is a Moroccan dish par excellence which is prepared with the legs of cow, lamb or goat and chickpeas.

 Some people prefer to add raisins to the recipe to give it a distinguished sweet flavor.
 Kouraine is prepared often, but during the days of Eid Al Adha, Moroccan families have to prepare it with the legs of their slaughtered lamb as a very special meal.